Where you can go once you are vaccinated: A country-by-country guide

 The time has finally come when COVID-19 vaccination programmes in countries all over the world are in full swing.

-The countries in this round-up might be starting to welcome back tourists with open arms, but as it stands, the U.K. remains in a strict lockdown with all domestic and international banned unless it’s deemed essential.
+The countries in this round-up might be starting to welcome back tourists with open arms, but as it stands, the U.K. remains in a strict lockdown with all domestic and international travel banned unless it’s deemed essential.

 Here’s a guide to the countries beginning to crack open their doors so you can start to plan your first post-lockdown escape.